 Alternatives to Suboxone Treatment in Delaware

-Suboxone is only one of the multiple treatment options for opioid addiction.
-There are alternative medications that have historically been used in Delaware for opioid addiction treatment, including methadone and Naltrexone.
+Suboxone is only one of a number of treatment options for opioid addiction.
+There are alternative drugs that have previously been used in Delaware to treat addiction to opiates, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
-For example, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
-For people who are motivated to stop using opioids and who have a supportive home environment or who live in a sober house, these medically assisted treatment options might work for you.
+For instance, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
+For addicts who are motivated to get clean and who have access to a safe and supportive living situation, these MAT options might work for you.

 - Untreated mental health disorder